How To Create A Sales Funnel for Your Cannabis or CBD Business

 Your landing page should be designed in such a way that it steers your prospect towards taking the next step.
 You can do that with a bold call to action that tells them exactly what to do, whether it’s downloading a free e-book or watching an instructional video.

-Step 4: Create an Email Drip Campaign
+Create A Sales Funnel - Step 4: Create an Email Drip Campaign

 The thing is, 96% of visitors who come to your website aren’t ready to buy (Marketo) - at least not yet.
 You need to nurture these leads if you want to turn your website visitors into a loyal customer before they bounce.